elemental/Elemental/doc/source/lapack-like/eigen_svd.rst

    .. note::

-      This routine has not yet been designed to efficiently handle cases where the matrix is not close to square.
-It is also far from the most efficient possible algorithm, as it currently uses the QR algorithm for the bidiagonal SVD (as opposed to bisection).
+      This routine has not yet been optimized for cases where the matrix is highly rectangular.
+It is also far from the most efficient possible algorithm, as it currently uses the QR algorithm to redundantly compute the singular values of the bidiagonal matrix (as opposed to bisection).

 Polar decomposition
 -------------------